sebivenlo/microservices-eventbus/_tutorials/02-casestudy.md

 Payment received for meal: Bread for: 1.0$
 Deliver meal to customer: Steak
 Payment received for meal: Steak for: 1.0$
-Kitchen service received 500.0 sallary.
+Kitchen service received 500.0 salary.
-Order service received 500.0 sallary.
+Order service received 500.0 salary.
 {% endhighlight %}

 This looks good, doesn't it?
 Well, in fact here are some issues already with this example implementation above:

 * a lot of dependencies already: only 3 services and all must be setup correctly
 * what when adding new services to the application?
-We would need to rewrite all services to add compability
+We would need to rewrite all services to add compatibility
 * the example above requires initialization ordering: when creating objects too late, ```NullPointerException``` may occur

 How to solve those issues?
 Take a look into the next chapter <a href="{{ "/tutorials/03-dependencies" | prepend: site.baseurl }}">here</a>!